By The Scoopettes

 Train to France-

-Southwest France is a lesser known and a beautiful region to visit in France and of course borders Spain.
-On the Atlantic Ocean is Birraritz and my favorite town is Saint Jean de Luz.
-A walking city with a large cresant shaped beach.
+Southwest France is a lesser known and a beautiful region to visit which of course borders Spain.
+On the Atlantic Ocean is Biarritz and my favorite town is Saint-Jean-de-Luz.
+A walking city with a large crescent shaped beach.
 Architecture shifts to the Basque feel, tapas are plentiful, and the seafood delectable.
 Close by are San Sebastian and Bilbao.

 Fly to Greece-

 I flew to Greece in 2007 to meet up with some friends who were touring around the Mediterranean.
 We met in Athens, and though I had high hopes for the Greek city, it was a bit of a let down.
 That had to do with our hotel, food poisoning and a couple other factors, including Athens’ totally dodgy vibe.
 But Athens is not Greece, and I long to return.
-Next time I’ll grab one of these flights to Corfu and find Greek paradise island hopping.
+Next time I’ll grab a flight on Vueling.com and find Greek paradise island hopping.
 I will not head to Athens, that’s for sure, and thanks to many direct flights from Spain and all over the Eurozone, I can skip right over it on my way to Greek utopia.

 Drive to Portugal-

 Road-trip!
 I drove to Portugal in a rented car from San Sebastian, Basque Country, a few years ago.
-Perhaps because I am from the western United States, driving long distances doesn’t phase me much.
-What is for certain is that I saw villages and backroads that I never would have seen had I come any other way.
-I entered Portugal by way of Bragança in the north, and then headed south over bumpy roads to Porto, Coimbra and Lisbon.
+Perhaps because I am from the Western United States, driving long distances doesn’t faze me much.
+What is for certain is that I saw villages and back-roads that I never would have seen had I come any other way.
+I entered Portugal by way of Bragança in the north, and then headed south over bumpy roads to Porto, Coimbra, and Lisbon.
 It was a fantastic journey and I am glad I drove it.
-Note that if you’re American you can drive in Spain on a tourist visa for up to 6 months.
+Note that if you’re American you can drive in Spain on a tourist visa for up to six months.
 I picked up my car in San Sebastian, but I later dropped it off in Barcelona, which was convenient.
-When I rent a car in Spain, I use Sixt.com, which may not be the cheapest, but doesn’t nickel-and-dime you and has an excellent fleet of cars (no, Sixt is not paying me to say this!).
+When I rent a car in Spain, I use Sixt.com, which may not be the cheapest, but doesn’t nickel-and-dime you and has an excellent fleet of cars (no, Sixt is not paying me to say this).
 If you do a road-trip with friends you can cut a lot of the costs of driving, such as tolls and gas.
-Other than Portugal, I’ve driven (many times) to France from Barcelona as it’s under two hours to the border.

 Catamaran to Morocco-